pingcap/ossinsight/workshop/nft-insight.md

 ---
 title: 'Workshop: NFT Insight'
-sidebar_label: NFT Insight
+sidebar_label: 'NFT Insight ✔️ '
-sidebar_position: 6
+sidebar_position: 3
 ---

 NFT stands for non-fungible token.
 Some contrast examples include bitcoin and banknotes.
 There are huge amounts of NFTs on the Ethereum blockchain.